 Luorong (Nyagre) Stone Carving valley is about 28 kilometers away from the east of the county seat, where the stone carvings are treasured.
 The main Buddha is ten-faced Guanyin, and the rest are Sakyamuni, Dari Tathagata, Princess Wencheng, Tang Dongjiebu.
 According to legend, the stone carving group has a history of nearly a thousand years.
 It cleverly uses the natural original shape of different stones and it is a rare masterpiece of stone carvings in Tibet.

 Xiangkang Hall, also known as “Jamdun Ganden Shedrub Chokhor”, is 79 kilometers away from the county seat.
 The hall becomes popular for its “self-born” Maitreya Buddha.

 Jorkhe nunnery, located in Jorkhe Village, is the largest nun monastery in eastern Tibet.
 It was built around 1894 AD.
-It was the place where monks from Gelug sect initially practiced.
-Later, nuns Increased, the Jorkhe monastery was transformed into a nun monastery, with 700-800 nuns at most.
+It was a place where monks from Gelug pa initially practiced.
+Later, nuns Increased, Jorkhe monastery was transformed into a nun monastery, with 700-800 nuns at most.

 A total of 38 statues with more than a dozen inscriptions in Tibetan and Chinese were found in the gorge of Latui Mountain, which is less than 200 meters long.
 Among of which the largest is 3.28 meters high and the smallest is only 20 cm.
 It is a good place to investigate and study Tibetan history and culture.